DHRI-Curriculum/DHRIFT/workshops/html-css.md

 # Major Challenge: Create an Institute Website

 In this major challenge, we will begin creating an introductory page for your a Digital Humanities Institute in your home institution.
-Using the tags we've just reviewed, and two additional ones (see below), we will make a barebones website that provides information about a Digital Humanities Instutite that you might organize.
+Using the tags we've just reviewed, and two additional ones (see below), we will make a barebones website that provides information about a Digital Humanities Institute that you might organize.

 The first step is to create a new folder called `website` in your `projects` folder on your desktop.
 Create an `index.html` as well as an `about.html` file inside that folder.
 These will be the landing page of your site, and a supplemental page that provides information about your Digital Humanities Institute's organizers.